LayerXcom/safety-oracle/README.md

 The lobbying graph G(V,E) is constructed as follows.

-1. Let V be a set of validtor that estimates `CAN_ESTIMATE` and G be a directed graph with vertex set V.
+1. Let V be a set of validator that estimates `CAN_ESTIMATE` and G be a directed graph with vertex set V.

 2. Every ordered pair (v1, v2) that satisfies the following conditions is connected by an arrow.
     - v1 ≠ v2